-10. Monday and Friday are usually the “busiest” or most hectic days.
+11. Monday and Friday are usually the “busiest” or most hectic days.
 Monday is the day everyone “puts their work brain back on” and tries to remember what they were doing last Friday.
 The weekend is a break in momentum.
 Picking up on Monday is usually hectic (see more below) and you’re entering that chaos without the memory-momentum of what you were excited about on Friday.
 Surprisingly, Monday can also be the most productive day of the week, as determined by some work tracking systems.

 12. Monday and Friday are the most common days scheduled for reporting, starting, and ending of other projects.
 This frequently causes meeting conflicts.
 Since everyone else is hosting kick-off meetings that you’ll get roped into, avoid holding your most important events on the same day.
-Unless you’re the bride, don’t wear white to a wedding.
 Having your key events mid-week helps you to Be Fully Present for other stakeholder’s events.
 They’ll thank you for it.

-12. Review and Retrospective should be the last thing that happens in a Sprint.
+13. Review and Retrospective should be the last thing that happens in a Sprint.
 They should encapsulate Inspection and Adaptation of 100% of the Production Episode.
 If you hold Review and Retro early, you have cut your time to produce value before these Events.
 These are the two most important Events in Scrum.
-It’s no secret that people tend to “zone out” on Friday afternoon, or they are impatient to start the weekend.
-Possibly leave work early, get a jump on that traffic on the way to the lake.
-The last possible moment would be the end of the day, on the last day of the Sprint.
-If you make that a Friday, good luck getting anyone to think about “inspect and adapt” with enthusiasm while they are groaning and watching the parking lot empty.
+It’s no secret that people tend to “zone out” on Friday afternoon, or they are impatient to start the weekend, leave work early, get a jump on that traffic on the way to the lake.
+The last possible moment of the Sprint would be the end of the day, on the last day.
+If you make that a Friday, good luck getting anyone to think about “Inspect and Adapt” with enthusiasm while they are groaning and watching the parking lot dwindle.

-13. Releases to PROD often happen coincident with Sprint closing.
-This leads to bugs that show up on Friday and cause a panic fixing them last minute.
-Or having to troubleshoot on the weekend.
+14. Releases to PROD often happen coincident with Sprint closing.
+This leads to bugs that show up on Friday and cause a panic fixing them last minute, or troubleshooting on the weekend.
 Or, people miss Review or Retro because they are troubleshooting just-released code.
 While there are plenty of technical tactics to avoid this, we’ll leave that for another time.
 One thing you can do to prevent this is mid-week Sprint change.
-If you push everything to PROD with a prayer and voodoo dance around the server, you’ve got 2-3 regular work days to catch something, and you’ll be in a better mind to deal with it than sweating while your wife is waiting in the parking lot with the beach trip luggage and kids slathered in sunscreen.
+If you push everything to PROD with a prayer and voodoo dance around the server, you’ve got 2-3 regular work days to catch something, and you’ll be in a better mind to deal with it than sweating while your spouse is waiting in the driveway with the beach trip luggage and kids slathered in sunscreen.

-14. A mid-week change gives a full, uninterrupted week during the Production Episode to focus.
-Your whole team does understand the Production Episode pattern, right?
+15. A mid-week change gives a full, uninterrupted week during the Production Episode to focus.
+Hopefully your team understands and makes the most of the Production Episode pattern.
 With mid-week Sprint change, the entire (assuming a two week Sprint) cycle takes place over three calendar weeks.
 You start on a Wednesday or Thursday, have one full, uninterrupted week in the middle, then half a week till wrapping on Tuesday or Wednesday.

 If one of your team’s goals is to reduce meeting fatigue, find enough time to focus on work with some momentum, and hide from customers and the Product Owner (I kid, I kid).
 You’ve never known peace like a Production Episode with a whole blissfully uninterrupted week in the middle of it.
 Also, remember that stuff at the top about actually having a FOUR HOUR SPRINT PLANNING!?
 Guess what, holding all the Events for their recommended duration goes a long way towards putting out the little “meeting fires” that pop up when the team discovers unanswered questions during the middle of the Sprint.
 You have time in the Retrospective to ask questions like, “Why do we keep having ad hoc meetings?
 Why can’t I concentrate on something for more than 30 minutes between meetings?
 I want to mob with Judy and Tom, why can’t we find even an hour that overlaps!?”